 The Allianz Arena operates a cashless payment system for purchases made within the arena (cash is only accepted in the club shops and in one of the restaurants).
 Visitors will need to get an ArenaCard which can then be topped up with cash.
 A new card is sold with €10 of credit.
 Cards can be obtained outside and inside the arena.
 The staff selling the cards can also provide the service to top up the card with additional credit should you really want another Bratwurst.The Arena itself is an amazing place to watch football (obviously not as good as the Emirates though), especially for an evening game.
 The will stadium lit up in red and the walk to the stadium from Fröttmaning really gives the feeling that you are heading to an event.
 The stadium is a proper bowl so the atmosphere stays within the stadium; the atmosphere is helped by a safe terracing area behind one of the goals

-To be honest München is brilliant (I am very biased) there are plenty of hotels that will cater for all budgets.
+To be honest München is brilliant.
+There are plenty of hotels that will cater for all budgets.
 Staying very close to the stadium isn’t really an option and I would anyway recommend staying closer to the centre to see more of München.Some hotel bookings sites are linked below on the off chance that you might need one

 Going out after the match: